Welcoming: Arena Impulso Powerskins

 • To keep you warm

-If you swim in open water, a neoprene cap will help you to retain heat in your head whilst you’re in the cold water.
-It works similarly to wearing a woolly hat on a cold day!
+If you swim in the open water, a neoprene cap can help you to retain heat in your head whilst you’re in the cold water.

-Lycra and polyester swim caps are also great for children learning to swim who are discouraged by the usual swimming caps.
+Lycra and polyester swim caps are perfect for kids who are new to swimming and may not be fans of traditional caps.

 At Proswimwear we stock SoCozy, which is a haircare brand focussed on protecting swimmer’s hair.
 The SoCozy Swim Leave-In Treatment + Detangler 8oz, this spray is specially formulated to smoothen, detangle and defend hair from harmful pool chemicals, it is also infused with Beeswax and Jojoba to prevent chlorine and salts from damaging hair.
 The SoCozy 3 in 1 (Shampoo, Conditioner, and Body Wash)